Bourke Airport

 Bourke Airport (IATA: BRK, ICAO: YBKE) is an airport located 4 NM north of Bourke, New South Wales, Australia.
-The airport is located at an elevation of 352 ft above sea level.
+It is located at an elevation of 352 ft above sea level.
 It has two runways: 05/23, an asphalt runway 1830 m long, and 18/36, a grass runway 1000 m long.

 Facilities

 As part of the unemployment relief grant from the Civil Aviation Department made money available to build a second runway at the Bourke Aerodrome.

-The airport was opened for access in 1943 as a base for World War II.
+The airport was opened for access in 1943 as a base during World War II.

 A radio location service was intended to be installed at the airport by August 1946.
-Inquiries were also being made about lighting.
-Butler's Douglas DC-3 was now making regular flights into Bourke by April 1946.

-May 1949 saw a tender awarded to Amalgamated Wireless (Australasia) to install a radar-style distance measuring beacon, with 'DME', an omni-radio range installation.
+In May 1949 a contract was awarded to AWA to install a radar-style distance measuring beacon, with 'DME', an omni-radio range installation.

-Butler Air Transport Limited sought to have the airfield upgraded to support a possible change from the Douglas DC-3 to the Vickers Viscount, otherwise the Sydney–Bourke route was not economically viable.
+Butler Air Transport sought to have the airfield upgraded to support a possible change from the Douglas DC-3 to the Vickers Viscount, otherwise the Sydney to Bourke route was not economically viable.

-The airport on Friday 7 December 1962 saw the town turn out to welcome Commonwealth Games high jumper medalist Percy Hobson (athlete) on his return.
+On 7 December 1962, the town turn out to welcome Commonwealth Games high jumper medalist Percy Hobson on his return.

 An April 1964 meeting discussing a twenty-four hour service by air ambulance across NSW was met with skepticism as Bourke was not equipped for night landings or radio navigation beacons.

-By 1965 Airlines of NSW was running flights to and Sydney on Tuesdays, Thursdays and Sundays.
+By 1965, Airlines of New South Wales was running flights to and Sydney on Tuesdays, Thursdays and Sundays.
 Also at this time it was noted: